cosmos/ibc/papers/2020-05/src/connections.md

-This standards document describes the abstraction of an IBC *connection*: two stateful objects (*connection ends*) on two separate chains, each associated with a light client of the other chain, which together facilitate cross-chain sub-state verification and packet association (through channels).
-A protocol for safely establishing a connection between two chains is described.
+The abstraction of an IBC *connection* encapsulates two stateful objects (*connection ends*) on two separate chains, each associated with a light client of the other chain, which together facilitate cross-chain sub-state verification and packet association (through channels).
+Connections are safely established in an unknown, dynamic topology using a handshake subprotocol.

 ### Motivation

-The core IBC protocol provides *authorisation* and *ordering* semantics for packets: guarantees, respectively, that packets have been committed on the sending blockchain (and according state transitions executed, such as escrowing tokens), and that they have been committed exactly once in a particular order and can be delivered exactly once in that same order.
-The *connection* abstraction specified in this standard, in conjunction with the *client* abstraction specified in [ICS 2](../ics-002-client-semantics), defines the *authorisation* semantics of IBC.
-Ordering semantics are described in [ICS 4](../ics-004-channel-and-packet-semantics)).
+The IBC protocol provides *authorisation* and *ordering* semantics for packets: guarantees, respectively, that packets have been committed on the sending blockchain (and according state transitions executed, such as escrowing tokens), and that they have been committed exactly once in a particular order and can be delivered exactly once in that same order.
+The *connection* abstraction in conjunction with the *client* abstraction  defines the *authorisation* semantics of IBC.
+Ordering semantics are determined by channels.

 ### Definitions

-Client-related types & functions are as defined in [ICS 2](../ics-002-client-semantics).

-Commitment proof related types & functions are defined in [ICS 23](../ics-023-vector-commitments)

-`Identifier` and other host state machine requirements are as defined in [ICS 24](../ics-024-host-requirements).
-The identifier is not necessarily intended to be a human-readable name (and likely should not be, to discourage squatting or racing for identifiers).

 The opening handshake protocol allows each chain to verify the identifier used to reference the connection on the other chain, enabling modules on each chain to reason about the reference on the other chain.

-An *actor*, as referred to in this specification, is an entity capable of executing datagrams who is paying for computation / storage (via gas or a similar mechanism) but is otherwise untrusted.
-Possible actors include:

-- End users signing with an account key
-- On-chain smart contracts acting autonomously or in response to another transaction
-- On-chain modules acting in response to another transaction or in a scheduled manner

-### Data Structures

 This ICS defines the `ConnectionState` and `ConnectionEnd` types: